List of Elemental Gelade characters: Main characters

 Coud Van Giruet (クード・ヴァン・ジルエット, Kūdo Van Jiruetto), better known as Coud (クー, Kū), is the protagonist of the story.
-He is a fifteen-year-old member of the Red Lynx sky pirates who is not allowed to come on raids because he has difficulty flying a plane.
-Coud has spiky hair and is always seen wearing his red lynx jacket.
-He aspires to become the new captain of the pirates, and continue to become one of the greatest known sky pirates.
-Coud was homeless until the age of five when he was found by the boss of the Red Lynx who he since looked up to like father.
-He takes what boss tells him seriously which is why he feels protecting Ren is so important.
-Since the Red Lynx sky pirates is a male only ship, Coud never had the chance to interact with females until he met Ren.
-As a result, he is very shy around her especially when he and Ren are alone together.
-When he vows to protect her, he also begins to have feelings for her, at first because he thought she was cute and later develops a stronger love for her.
-Everyone seems to know about his feelings, due to the fact that when they are in Nad Lezen and he admits that he's in love with her, Kuea and Cisqua both roll their eyes and state that they already knew.
+He is a fifteen-year-old member of the Red Lynx sky pirates who has spiky hair and is always seen wearing his red lynx jacket.
+He is not allowed to come on raids because he has difficulty flying a plane; despite this, he aspires to become the new captain of the pirates and one of the greatest known sky pirates.
+Coud was homeless until the age of five, when he was found by the boss of the Red Lynx, who he came to look up to like a father.
+He takes what his boss tells him seriously, which is why he feels protecting Ren is so important.
+Since the Red Lynx sky pirates is a male-only ship, Coud never had the chance to interact with females until he met Ren.
+As a result, he is very shy around her, especially when they are alone together.
+When he vows to protect her, he also begins to have feelings for her, initially because he thought she was cute but later developing a stronger love for her.
+Everyone seems to know about his feelings, as when they are in Nad Lezen and he admits that he is in love with her, Kuea and Cisqua state that they already knew.

-Coud finds Reverie Metherlence sleeping in a coffin-like box that was picked up as loot in a raid.
-He falls in love with her and vows to protect her on her journey to Edel Garden.
+Coud finds Reverie Metherlence sleeping in a coffin-like box that was picked up as loot in a raid and falls in love with her, vowing to protect her on her journey to Edel Garden.
 Ren sees his sincere thoughts and actions and reacts with him so they could protect each other instead of only Coud protecting her.
-As the story progresses, Coud soon realizes that he is unable to fight efficiently with Ren because he drains too much of her power in every attack.
-He becomes a formidable fighter after he is taught what an Edel Raid is and what they are capable of doing.
-Coud's only weapon is a sickle-like tool attached to a long flexible wire called Angel (pronounced "angle") because it's shaped and detachable from the rope like a fish hook.
-He uses it as a weapon when he is not reacted with Ren or as a means to stop him from falling.It is also hinted that Coud is able to live as long as a Edel Raid because he was killed by the three Edel Raids who wanted to make Ren their new queen, but he was brought back to life when the previous queen of Edel Garden, Eve, gave her life to him so he could be together with Ren.
-At the anime's end, Cou returns to Red Lynx with Ren as well and are last seen flying off into the moonlit sky on one of the Red Lynx choppers.
+As the story progresses, Coud realizes that he is unable to fight efficiently with Ren because he drains too much of her power with each attack, becoming a formidable fighter after he is taught what an Edel Raid is and what they are capable of doing.
+Coud's weapon is a sickle-like tool attached to a long flexible wire called Angel (pronounced "angle") because it is shaped and detachable from the rope like a fish hook.
+He uses it as a weapon when he is not reacted with Ren or as a means to stop him from falling.
+After Coud is killed by the three Edel Raids, who seek to make Ren their new queen, he is brought back to life when the previous queen of Edel Garden, Eve, sacrifices herself so that he can be together with Ren.
+By the end of the anime, Coud returns to Red Lynx with Ren, and they are last seen flying off into the moonlit sky on one of the Red Lynx choppers.